Advanced Manipulation of the Spine (MT9)

-The practice of spinal manipulation requires commitment of ongoing improvement.
+The practice of spinal manipulation requires a commitment to ongoing improvement.
 It is a lifestyle of constantly improving spinal manipulation skills.
-Whether you are a novice or seasoned clinician, continued practice and mentoring is required to develop that hands and clinical thinking associated with the best in spinal manipulation.
+Whether you are a novice or seasoned clinician, continued practice and mentoring are required to develop the hands and clinical thinking associated with the best in spinal manipulation.
 This course is the next step in manipulation training, following the MT6 Spinal Manipulation course.
 This course is associated with the Manual Therapy Fellowship program but anyone who has taken MT6 can take this course.
-It is designed for clinicians who have demonstrated entry level competencies and basic level manual therapy clinical skills and advanced clinical decision making.
+It is designed for clinicians who have demonstrated entry-level competencies and basic level manual therapy clinical skills and advanced clinical decision making.
 This course is taught by senior faculty utilizing manual therapy in the clinic every day.

-This course introduces the integration several types of spinal manipulation techniques.
-The traditional Norwegian approach will emphasize locking all joint to ensure that forces are impacted on only one joint.
-British school of Osteopathy concepts create barriers for manipulation in mid range, rather than end range.
+This course introduces the integration of several types of spinal manipulation techniques.
+The traditional Norwegian approach will emphasize locking all joints to ensure that forces are impacted on only one joint.
+British School of Osteopathy concepts creates barriers for manipulation in mid-range, rather than end range.
 Ola Grimsby has outlined an integration of different schools organized our sciences of biomechanics and neurophysiology to teach the clinician how to modify techniques they already know, add new clinical tricks and learn concepts to assist in creating your own technique modifications.
-Our senior faculty, with over 20-30 years of clinical practice and teaching, will share their experience, knowledge and love for manual therapy in this engaging and inspiring weekend course.
+Our senior faculty, with over 20-30 years of clinical practice and teaching, will share their experience, knowledge, and love for manual therapy in this engaging and inspiring weekend course.
 Take this course on your path to ever refining your practice of spinal manipulation.

 Course Dates and Cities